matheus-kiyoshi/socialmedia-api/README.md

   - `/api/users/:username/unfollow` (POST) => Unfollow other user
     - DONE
   - `/api/users/:username/block` (POST): Block other user
+    - DONE --> TODO: Update other cases to verify if user is blocked (if true -> not send data of the blocked user)
+  - `/api/users/:username/block` (GET) => Get user blocked
     - TODO
   - `/api/users/:username/report` (POST): Report other user
     - TODO